zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

 **Status: Implemented**

-This transaction adds a NOC ICA certificate (ICAC) owned by the Vendor signed by a chain of certificates which must be already present on the ledger.
+This transaction adds a NOC ICA certificate (ICAC) — or, when `isVidVerificationSigner = true`, a Vendor ID Verification Signer Certificate (VVSC) — owned by the Vendor and signed by a chain of certificates which must already be present on the ledger.

 - Who can send: Vendor account
 - Validation:
-  - the provided certificate must satisfy the Matter R1.5 ICAC structural profile when `cA=TRUE`, or the NOC structural profile when `cA=FALSE` (see the [top of this document](#x509-pki)).
-The handler dispatches on the BasicConstraints `cA` flag.
   - the provided certificate must be a non-root certificate:
     - `Issuer` != `Subject`
     - `Authority Key Identifier` != `Subject Key Identifier`